BitYoungjae/npms/README.md

 ## Install Script

-To install or update nvm, you should run the install script.
+To install, you should run the install script.

 ```sh
 # Using curl